zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-zenml-cli.md

 # The server provider type, one of aws, gcp or azure.
 provider:

-# The username for the default ZenML server account.
-username:

 # The path to the kubectl config file to use for deployment.
 kubectl_config_path: